 QF is smart enough to recognize this as a 2x1 food stockpile, and creates it as such rather than as two 1x1 food stockpiles.
-Quickfort recognizes any connected region of identical designations as a single stockpile.
-The tiles can be connected orthogonally or diagonally, just as long as they are touching somehow.
+Quickfort treats any connected region of identical designations as a single entity.
+The tiles can be connected orthogonally or diagonally, just as long as they are touching.